 Bath taps are very much the same as basin taps and have two distinct taps that each emit hot and cold water separately.
 The difference is that they are designed specifically for baths rather than basins, so have different measurements for their fittings.

 You can opt for a traditional cross head style tap or a lever handle.
 It's again worth checking your water pressure to ensure you will have speedy water pouring for your bath.
 There's nothing worse than a slow trickle that will see your water cold by the time you are finished.

 Bidet mixer taps

 There are a number of considerations to be made when buying a bidet mixer tap.
 It is important to check when purchasing your bidet unit that it only has a hole fitting for one tap if you want a mixer style.
-All of the Imperial range come with an adjustable nozzle, which helps to regulate the pressure of the water.
+All of the Imperial range come with adjustable nozzles, which helps to regulate the direction of the water.
 This is a great feature to have to ensure your bidet works for you.

 There are also design considerations to be made.
 For example, the Imperial Victorian Monobloc Bidet Mixer comes in three different metal types: polished nickel, gold or chrome.
 Likewise, the Imperial Niveau Bidet Mixer Tap with pop-up waste has a particularly art deco feel to its aesthetic.

 When choosing your taps, you may find yourself looking at basin fixtures and fittings as well.
 Imperial Bathrooms offer a stylish ceramic basin waste, a traditional basin P-trap and a 1-1/4 inch basin waste.
 These can help to add the perfect finishing touch to your sink or bath.